// Features

 lastResponseId string (nullable) Most recent Responses API response ID for conversation chaining.
 Updated after each completed assistant response on this branch.

 deletedAt string (nullable) ISO 8601 timestamp when the branch was soft-deleted.
-Null for active branches.
+Null for active branches; excluded from all list responses.

 Related Pages